Zithromax IV

 fluoroquinolone antibiotics such as ciprofloxacin, lomefloxacin, moxifloxacin and norfloxacin.

-These medicines may be affected by Zithromax or may affect how well it works.
+These medicines may be affected by Zithromax IV or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Your doctor or pharmacist has more information on medicines to be careful with or avoid while being given Zithromax IV.

-How Zithromax IV is given
+4. How is Zithromax IV given?

 How much is given